pagalvin/tsbook/chapter03_PracticalConsiderations.md

 # Using TypeScript - A Practical Overview
-If you haven't started using TypeScript at all or you've barely scratched the surface, this chapter is for you.

 TypeScript shares something in common with virtually every other computer language - a TypeScript program is just a text file.
 Computers can't run it without first transforming that text to machine language.
 That process is named *compilation*, of course, and it isn't exactly a new thing under the sun[^1].